mtb-spring-2018/mtb-spring-2018.github.io/clegg.md

 How do official authority, subversion, and and popular opinion shape printing in EM western Europe?

 How was the development of censorship institutionalized over time?
 What role did bureaucracy/govt play in it?

+## Argument

+Govt assumed authority, people went against

+Impact to limit, books had power to subvert

+Books were a powerful medium for authority and subversiveness

+Despite efforts to censor, subversion did happen because people resisted